 Even with the changes, accessing Army training information will remain the same.
 Unit training management on the website Army Training Network will continue to be the go-to resource to understand the details of the training management doctrine and best practices.

 Army Doctrine Reference Publication 7-0 and unit training management are tightly linked.
 The concepts in chapter three of the ADRP, entitled “Unit Training Management,” are tied directly to the details of these concepts in ATN’s Unit Training Management section.

 Unit Training Managementt content is developed by the same agency that developed the ADP and ADRP 7-0, the Army’s Training Management Directorate at Fort Leavenworth.

-In addition, Unit Training Management points users to the web-based tools that guide them through the process — the Digital Training Management System, the Combined Arms Training Strategies and the Department of the Army Standardized Mission Essential Task List for brigade and above units.
+Page 2 of 2 - In addition, Unit Training Management points users to the web-based tools that guide them through the process — the Digital Training Management System, the Combined Arms Training Strategies and the Department of the Army Standardized Mission Essential Task List for brigade and above units.